In Part III we listed the Five Sources of Management Power:

-At some point the rookie manager will realize that the title and the name tag that goes along with it is pretty ineffective at influencing people.
+We looked at #1, "Legitimate Power".
+Like the name suggests, it's indeed "legitimate", but at some point the rookie manager will realize that the title and the name tag that goes along with it is pretty ineffective by itself at influencing people.
 A few managers skip these next two methods, but most do not and employ the carrot and stick method of management: Rewards and Coercion.
-Some amateurs combine both methods, but most enjoy the coercive source of power do to the many opportunities for yelling.
+Some amateurs combine both methods, but most enjoy the coercive source of power due to the many opportunities for yelling.

 There are many types of punishment that can be meted out to create the atmosphere of fear that some managers believe is necessary to compel obedience.
 The "write up" and it's good buddy the suspension, assigning "crap jobs" to trouble-makers, and the ever popular yelling.
 Rewards are listed as a separate source of power, but the withholding of rewards goes hand-in-hand with coercion.
 Managers who lead from Source #3 and the withholding portion of Source #2 are universally rated by employees as "bad" bosses, but for all the raised voices and threats, these managers have little more success than Source #1 managers at getting people to do what they want, in addition to the normal slacking off, you now have added employees who will actively undermine and sabotage the boss's efforts.